gautriv/gitfortechnicalwriters/pages/mydoc/firstcommand.md

 * Troubleshoot during initialization

 Congratulations!
 You now know how to initialize a git repository.
 Isn't it simple?
-If you have questions or suggestions, use the comments box below.
+If you have questions, let me know in the comments section.